Saturday, June 15, 2019

 Father's Day

-Memories, all with happy endings, play out in his mind like old black and whites as he sits comfortably in a shapely wooden chair passed down to him from his grandfather.
+Memories, all with happy endings, play out in his mind like old black and white movies as he sits comfortably in his shapely wooden chair passed down to him from his grandfather.

-Content, a smile trembles on his lips with far away gaze, captured in the mirror with the last rays of light from the sky.
-It’s Fathers day, and his children would surly call…
+Content in thought, a smile trembles on his lower lip with a far away gaze that is captured in the mirror across from him with the last rays of light from the sky.
+It’s Fathers Day and the children will surely call.

-Thoughts turn to his own father, the man that took life by the horns, and made everything alright.
-A hero who fought on the side of good in World War II, who became a community builder, coach, mentor and teacher.
-The man who drove his son around on his Sunday paper route in a four-door powder blue Plymouth Fury III with perfectly folded newspapers stacked in rows on the front seat ready for delivery by a nine-year-old boy.
+Thoughts then turn to his own father, a man that took life by the horns and made everything right.
+A hero who fought on the side of good in World War II, a man who became a community builder, a coach, mentor and role model.
+The father who drove his son around on his Sunday paper route in a four-door powder blue Plymouth Fury III with perfectly folded newspapers he stacked in rows on the front bench seat ready for delivery by a ten-year-old boy.

-The clock chimed another hour and still the phone was silent…no worry, today is Fathers day, and surly the children will call…
+The clock chimed another hour and still the phone was silent…no worry, today is Fathers Day, and the children will surely call.

-Just as thunder startles life, a knock at the door shakes the old man to the present, as the hallway fills with the merry sounds of children and adults who fill the room with smiles and a “Happy Fathers Day Grandad”!
+…And just as thunder startles life on the earth, a knock at the door shakes the old man to the present, as the hallway fills with the merry sounds of children and adults.
+They fill the room with their smiles, energy and life, “Happy Fathers Day Grandad”!

 --------------------------------------------------------------